Saluting Phillip Marshall

 While Phillip will continue contributing two columns a week at AUC and a few more stories for AuburnTigers.com, he’s stepping away from day-to-day coverage of Tiger athletics.

-Marshall is the most influential Auburn sports writer today and will go down as the greatest Auburn beat writer in history.
+Marshall is the most influential Auburn sports r today and will go down as the greatest Auburn beat r in history.
 It’s not a stretch to say things will never be the same now that we can’t read him first thing each morning.

 Without fail every week, Phillip would ask Dye something he didn’t want to answer.
 This would lead to Dye lashing out in a way only he could at Marshall.
 To Phillips credit, he never backed down.
 He continued asking the tough questions and never seemed to mind Dye’s barrage of attacks.
 Deep down, you could tell Dye had a tremendous amount of respect for him.